 Any changes to the mooring license conditions, such as position, size or design of a mooring, or the maximum length of vessel allowed to use the mooring must be approved by the harbourmaster as required by the Navigation Safety Bylaws.
 The fee relates to the actual work involved in processing the application, including checking the effect on adjacent mooring holders.

-\$202.00 including GST

-On-site assessment of moorings.

-Mooring holders who require an on-site assessment or inspection of their mooring, or proposed mooring, by the maritime staff for their own benefit will receive a fee based on the actual officer's time charged, at an hourly rate comprising actual employment costs plus a factor to cover administration costs (as per the staff charge rate see section 3.2).
+210.50 (inc. GST) The recording of any new mooring in a Mooring Zone 117.50(inc.GST) A reinstatement fee following suspension or cancellation of a mooring, to be applied at the harbourmaster's discretion 210.50 (inc. GST) On-site assessment of moorings Mooring holders who require an on-site assessment or inspection of their mooring, or proposed mooring, by the maritime staff for their own benefit will receive a fee based on the actual officer's time charged, at an hourly rate comprising actual employment costs plus a factor to cover administration costs (as per the staff charge rate see section 3.2).